 Justice League Family Part 4

-Similar to Batman, there are multiple Justice League characters and Justice League adjacent stories which happen in the pre-dark crisis continuity even as Dark Crisis is coming out.
+Similar to Batman, there are multiple Justice League characters and Justice League adjacent stories which happen in the pre-Dark Crisis continuity even as Dark Crisis is coming out.

-Black Adam Vol. 1
+Black Adam Vol. 2

-Read: The New Champion of Shazam #1-4
+Collects: The New Champion of Shazam #1 to #4

 Justice League: TV and Movie Universe

-Read: Young Justice: Targets #1-6
+Collects: Young Justice: Targets #1-6

 This story takes place after Young Justice: Phantoms (The Show’s season 4)